Buyer - beware

 - unwilling to have you meet the mother (excuses as to why you cannot meet the mother may sound legitimate!)

-- unwilling to show you where the puppies are raised (or you may be invited into the house but observe the puppies seem ill at ease in the house)
+- unwilling to show you where the puppies are raised (or you may be invited into the house but observe the puppies seem ill at ease in the house - this is an indication that the puppies are raised elsewhere but brought into the house to make it look like they are household raised).

 - produces a high volume of puppies each year (most breeders have several litters per year at most - puppy mills depend on a continuous turnover of puppies to stay in business)